A survey of algorithmic recourse: definitions, formulations, solutions, and prospects: Background

 \subsection{Recourse definitions}

-\amirm{3 def'ns} In its relatively young field, algorithmic recourse has been defined as, e.g., ``an actionable set of changes a person can undertake in order to improve their outcome'' \citep{joshi2019towards}; ``the ability of a person to obtain a desired outcome from a fixed model'' \citep{ustun2019actionable}; or ``the systematic process of reversing unfavorable decisions by algorithms and bureaucracies across a range of counterfactual scenarios'' \citep{venkatasubramanianphilosophical}.
-We submit that recourse can be achieved by an affected data-subject if they can \emph{understand} \citep{wachter2017counterfactual, joshi2019towards, downscruds} and accordingly \emph{act} \citep{karimi2020mintrecourse, karimi2020caterecourse} to alleviate an unfavorable situation, thus exercising temporally-extended agency \citep{venkatasubramanianphilosophical}. \amirm{2 qqs} Concretely, in the example of the previous section, recourse is offered when the loan applicant is given answers to both questions: provided \emph{explanation(s)} as to why the loan was rejected (\textbf{Q1}); and offered \emph{recommendation(s)} on how to obtain the loan in the future (\textbf{Q2}).
-Below, we describe the often overlooked difference between these questions and the different set of assumptions and tools needed to sufficiently answer each in general settings.
+\amirm{3 def'ns} In its relatively young field, \emph{algorithmic recourse} has been defined as, e.g., ``an actionable set of changes a person can undertake in order to improve their outcome'' \citep{joshi2019towards}; ``the ability of a person to obtain a desired outcome from a fixed model'' \citep{ustun2019actionable}; or ``the systematic process of reversing unfavorable decisions by algorithms and bureaucracies across a range of counterfactual scenarios'' \citep{venkatasubramanianphilosophical}. { Similarly, \emph{legal recourse} pertains to actions by individuals or corporations to remedy legal difficulties \citep{wallin1992legal}.} { Parallel to this, \emph{explanations} aim to, at least in part, assist data-subjects to ``understand what could be changed to receive a desired result in the future'' \citep{wachter2017counterfactual}.} { This plurality of overlapping definitions, and the evolving consensus therein, motivates us to attempt to present a unified definition under the umbrella of recourse.}

+We submit that recourse can be achieved by an affected individual if they can \emph{understand} \citep{wachter2017counterfactual, joshi2019towards, downscruds} and accordingly \emph{act} \citep{karimi2020mintrecourse, karimi2020caterecourse} to alleviate an unfavorable situation, thus exercising temporally-extended agency \citep{venkatasubramanianphilosophical}. \amirm{2 qqs} Concretely, in the example of the previous section, recourse is offered when the loan applicant is given answers to both questions: provided \emph{explanation(s)} as to why the loan was rejected (\textbf{Q1}); and offered \emph{recommendation(s)} on how to obtain the loan in the future (\textbf{Q2}).
+Below, we describe the { similarities and} often overlooked differences between these questions and the different set of assumptions and tools needed to sufficiently answer each in general settings. { Such a distinction is made possible by looking at the context from a causal perspective, which we summarize below.}